Skip to content

 Furthermore, we recognize the intersection between marginalized communities and disabilities and the disproportionate ways this has limited access.
 Outreach and collaborating with communities will be crucial to understand how we can better serve them.

-Our first steps towards a more inclusive space include a new website that follows the Web Content Accessibility Guidelines (WCAG), adding Alt Text for images online, adding Image Descriptions on our social media posts, offering Closed Captions and Transcriptions on online programs, following ADA guidelines on our exhibition’s installations and designs, and using accessible language for all informational texts.
+Our first steps towards a more inclusive space included a new website that follows the Web Content Accessibility Guidelines (WCAG), adding Alt Text for images online, adding Image Descriptions on our social media posts, offering Closed Captions and Transcriptions on online programs, following ADA guidelines on our exhibition’s installations and designs, and using accessible language for all informational texts.